Attractions

 Bryce Canyon National Park

-Thousands of delicately carved spires rise from the brilliant amphitheater of Bryce Canyon National Park.
-Millions of years of wind and water at work have etched out the pink cliffs of Bryce Canyon National Park.
+Thousands of delicately carved spires, known as hoodoos, rise from the brilliant amphitheater of Bryce Canyon National Park.
+Millions of years of wind and water at work, primarily through frost wedging and stream erosion, have etched out the distinctive pink, red, and orange cliffs of Bryce Canyon National Park.
+This unique landscape, part of the larger Colorado Plateau, is not a single canyon but a series of natural amphitheaters carved into the eastern edge of the Paunsaugunt Plateau, showcasing the world's largest concentration of hoodoos.

 Zion National Park